 This home was constructed in 1885 by J. S. Le Rue, who was a Longwood staircase builder and blacksmith.
 This T-plan house has a lot of craftsman touches along the roofline and front section that are the handiwork of Le Rue and typical of the period.

-After the Le Rues moved out, the home was subdivided into smaller apartment and used as a boarding house for many years.
+The Le Rues moved out after just a few years, and the home was subdivided into smaller apartment and used as a boarding house for many years.

 In 1970 well-known local preservationists Grace and Robert Bedford bought the home and started a major restoration project.
 The rear section of the house was an extension added by the Bedfords.
 They also replaced the original medal roof with shingles at that time.